Durham College, Oxford: Establishment

+Richard de Bury's foundation

-In 1338, Richard de Bury (or Aungerville), Bishop of Durham and noted bibliophile, attempted to secure the future of the college by persuading King Edward III to assign the proceeds of the profitable rectory of Simonburn to the nascent college, which he also intended to establish with new statutes dedicating it to God and St Margaret, and equip with his famed library of over 1,500 volumes.
-However, the surviving college rolls suggest that no part of this took place, and Simonburn was given instead to the Canons of St George's Windsor, while the college did not gain a library until 70 years after de Bury's death.
+In 1338, Richard de Bury (or Aungerville), Bishop of Durham and noted bibliophile, attempted to secure the future of the establishment by persuading King Edward III to assign the proceeds of the profitable rectory of Simonburn to the college, which he also intended to establish with new statutes dedicating it to God and St Margaret, and equip with his famed library of over 1,500 volumes.
+In his 1345 book The Philobiblon, he described in detail his plans for the college library and its lending system.

+However, de Bury died later in 1345 with heavy debts, and the surviving college rolls suggest that no part of this plan took place.
+Simonburn was given instead to the Canons of St George's Chapel, Windsor Castle, while de Bury's books were sold to meet his debts.
+The college did not gain a library until 70 years after his death, after Bishop Hatfield's endowment.